-Excel 2007’s Filters tool is right at home with large tables of data.
+Excel Filters are right at home with large tables of data.

-You can use filters to limit the data displayed in your table to only that which meets one or more criteria you specify.
+You can use them to limit the data displayed in your table to only that which meets one or more criteria you specify.

 When your data is filtered Excel hides the rows that do not meet your criteria.

-For this Excel Filters tutorial I’ve borrowed some data from Phil (my husband).
+For this tutorial I’ve borrowed some data from Phil (my husband).